getsentry/sentry-docs/docs/clients/cocoa/index.rst

 Debug Symbols
 -------------

-Before you can start crashing you need to tell Sentry about the debug information by uploading dSYM files.
+Before you can start capturing crashes you will need to tell Sentry about the debug information by uploading dSYM files.
 Depending on your setup this can be done in different ways: